nest/nest-simulator/doc/guides/guide_structurally_spatial_networks.rst

 conditions are well-defined in such cases.
 In neuronal network models with long-range interactions, periodic boundary conditions may not make sense.
-In general, we recommend to use periodic boundary conditions only when connection masks are significantly smaller than the layers they are applied to.
+In general, we recommend to use periodic boundary conditions only when connection masks are significantly smaller than the NodeCollections they are applied to.

 .. _sec:prescribed_numbers: